JoachimFavre/RegexRightToLeft/README.md

 - Repetition operators
   - Single characters: *, +, ?
   - Braces-repetition, such as {2,3}
+  - Lazy and greedy possessive operators, such as "??" or "{2,}+"
 - Group operators
   - Anonymous group: ?:
   - Positive/negative lookafter: ?= / ?!